The Münchner Stadtmuseum’s Munich Roots Encounters

 Feelings of Connectedness

-The visits to the family graves at the Jewish Cemetery and to the Ohel Jakob Synagogue were also a catalyst for some highly emotional moments.
+The visits to the family graves at the Old and New Jewish Cemetery and to the Ohel Jakob Synagogue were also a catalyst for some highly emotional moments.
 Our guests visited the synagogue’s “corridor of remembrance”, to search for their ancestors’ names in Georg Soanca-Pollak’s installation.
 Its backlit glass panels bear the names of over 4,500 Munich Jews who were deported or murdered during the Nazi era.

 Learning About the City's History and Visiting its Museums